Shpigel29/hello-world/README.md

 # hello-world
-Testing gitHub
+Testing gitHub.
-I am 17 years old
+I am 17 years old.
-Learning Java by self and with book "Objects first with java"
+Learning Java by myself and with book "Objects first with java".